allegheny-college-infm-350-spr-2023/course-materials/README.md

 ##### Golden Rule

-A work is only truly plagiaristic if it wholesale replaces or does not in any way meaningfully alter the original language used to generate it or significantly modify its context.
+A work is only truly plagiaristic if it wholesale replaces or does not in any way meaningfully alter or modify the context of the original language used to generate it.

 ### Classroom ethics